Games-Fleadh/segmentation-fault/writing/IntroWalkthrough.md

 (The player kills the projection)

 "Good job.
 I think we work well as a team.
 Now that that's sorted, please dispose of the rest of them"

+LABELS!!!

+IntroLabel:
+	Welcome back to consciousness.
+	My name is PAL.
+	Grab a health pack
+	with the trigger button
+	to leave the pod.

+LeverTutorialLabel:
+	Use the grip button
+	to grab the lever and
+	pull it down

+UhOhLabel:
+	Uh Oh!
+	Those hard light projections want you dead.
+	Use the grip and trigger button
+	to summon a hard-light sword.
+	Mind your health.

+TelekinesisLabel:
+	Use the trigger button to
+	move the crate lids
+	with your telekinesis laser.